Screen Reader

 Assistive technology that reads aloud text and UI elements on screen.
 Supports web access for visually impaired users.

-From a character count perspective, screen readers also read non-visible text (alt attributes, aria-labels), making character count management of these hidden texts important.
-Inclusive design books provide additional insights.
+From a character count perspective, screen readers also read non-visible text (alt attributes, aria-labels, visually-hidden text), making character count management of these hidden texts important.
+Alt text is recommended to be 125 characters or fewer, and aria-label values should be kept concise.
+When assessing the total text volume of a page, both visible and hidden text should be considered. find Muay Thai on Amazon provide additional insights.